-WellBox launched our first mental health and wellbeing boxes back in October 2020.
+WellBox launched our first mental health gifts back in October 2020.
 With all the fallout from the pandemic and going in & out of lockdowns, people’s mental health was taking a battering, and we wanted to provide a way to help companies look after their staff.

 When thinking about a charity we could support with these boxes, the first one we thought of was Mind.
 Their work to support people with mental health problems fits perfectly with the message of these boxes.